mateuszdorobek/Machine-Learning-Classification/README.md

 ## Data

 Data used in this project comes from one of telecomunication company.
 They were anonimized, so data preparation couldn't base on expert experience.
-All data can be found at this [link](https://home.ipipan.waw.pl/p.teisseyre/TEACHING/ZMUM/index.html).
+Unprocessed data can be found [here](https://home.ipipan.waw.pl/p.teisseyre/TEACHING/ZMUM/index.html).
-All preprocessing, including standardization, encoding, factorization and other techniques was done using **Python**.
+Preprocessing including standardization, encoding, factorization and other techniques was done with Python.

-Preprocessing script as well as this file is on my *GitHub* account at this [link](https://github.com/SaxMan96/Machine-Learning-Classification/blob/master/data_extraction.ipynb)
+### Assumption

 I decided that if column has more than 99% of NaNs I'll remove it, so 23 columns went off.
 I've concatenated train and test set to perform the same data modyfications on both of them.